Your Baby’s Fever Temperature – What You Need To Know!

 3. A lot of crying

-Crying is always a baby’s way of telling adults that there is something wrong going on, whether with their bodies (hunger, pain, etc.,) or something else.
+Crying is always a baby’s way of telling adults that there is something wrong, whether with their bodies (hunger, pain, etc.,) or something else.
+Crying could be a sign of a baby fever temperature.

 4. There is loss of appetite